TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 From the previous example, hopefully the reader has gained a basic understanding of why we use sea-of-nodes IR.
 We briefly mentioned that the nodes are scheduled into blocks using certain criteria.
 What are these criteria?

 The criteria we use in LMS IR are *dependencies*.
 Simply speaking, dependencies capture information flow in the source program that we must respect.
-Given the order of nodes in the source program defined by the programmer, we can see that certain nodes can be reordered or moved in/out of scopes without changing the semantics of the program, but certainly, that's not true for all nodes.
+Given the order of nodes in the source program defined by the programmer, we can see that some nodes can be reordered or moved in/out of scopes without changing the semantics of the program, but certainly, that's not true for all nodes.
 Dependency information tells us the order of nodes we must keep when we schedule nodes.
 There are two kinds of dependencies that we care about in LMS IR:
 1. the data dependency and
 2. the control dependencies.